If you’re applying to a grad school or want to take an MBA program, you’ll need to pass the GRE with flying colors.

 - Try to relax.
 You’ve done your test prep.
 Now it’s time to chill and take your mind off the test.
 Take a hot bath, spend time with your friends, meditate, or do a bit of exercise.

 - Don’t cram one day before the exam (or on the exam day).
 This will exhaust your brain.
-You need to save all your mental capacity for the moment when you sit down to commence the test.
+You need to save all your mental capacity for when you sit down to begin the test.

 Remember: You won’t be able to leave the test center during your breaks.
-If you seriously need to leave or need an extended break, make sure to inform your instructors.
+If you seriously need to leave or need an extended break, inform your instructors.
 Otherwise, you’re asking for trouble.

 I hope this little guide was helpful to you, and that now you’ll be able to step into the test center, knowing that you’re fully covered.
 Keep it tight, concentrate on the task in front of you, and you’ll GRE success will be virtually guaranteed.
 Good luck!